 Training objectives are to review the statistics of abusive head trauma; to define and describe abusive head trauma and its associated injuries; to discuss risk factors and prevention, and to understand the outcomes for victims.

 REGISTER for one of the FREE virtual trainings being provided on the following dates and times with Kentucky’s leading child abuse experts.

-*CEUs are available for Social Work, Nurses FRYSC coordinators, Early Childhood Educators, Dentistry, Dental Hygienists and Emergency Medical Service providers.*
+*CEUs are available for Kentucky Social Workers, Nurses FRYSC coordinators, Early Childhood Educators, Dentists, Dental Hygienists and Emergency Medical Service providers.*

 – Wednesday, September 30th at 2:00 PM to 4:00 PM ET with Dr. Christina Howard, Child Abuse Pediatrician

 – Thursday, October 1st at 10:00 AM to 12:00 PM ET with Carla Hay, Pediatric Forensic Nurse

 – Thursday, October 1st at 2:00 PM to 4:00 PM ET with Carla Hay, Pediatric Forensic Nurse